klmr/klmr.github.io/_source/about/index.md

 Before this, I’ve worked in algorithms and software development, in particular implementing high-throughput sequencing read mapping tools, and creating frameworks for the automatic parallelisation of high-performance code on multicore architecture.
-I have also done work in cell regulatory networks using Petri nets.
+I have also done work in cell regulatory networks.
 </section>

 <section>